AbuTalha3/Todo-list/README.md

 ## 🔭 Features <a name="Todo list features"></a>

-#Todo List is an app made with the help of HTML, Cascading Style Sheet, and JavaScript which you can use as a ready Recknor where you can save your daily tasks, mark them complete and remove the completed tasks In which...
+#Todo List is an app made with the help of HTML, Cascading Style Sheets, and JavaScript which you can use as a ready Recknor where you can save your daily tasks, mark them complete and remove the completed tasks In which...
 - you can add a new item.
 - You can remove or edit a selected item.
 - You can mark a selected item as complete.